 SHORT FILMS of comedic nature are considered for inclusion in the renown Asbury Shorts Film Concert 40th Anniversary taking place Saturday, October 16th.

-NEFL strives to return in-person, however, much of the lab including project presentations, panel discussions and one-on-one industry consults will be virtual, via Zoom, thus, we encourage filmmakers from around the globe to apply.
+NEFL strives to return in-person, however, much of the lab including project presentations, panel discussions and one-on-one industry consults are likely to be virtual, via Zoom, thus, we encourage filmmakers from around the globe to apply.

 The Northeast Filmmakers Lab prides itself on inclusion.
 We don't host parties you cannot attend.
 And we encourage past participants to continue to seek the lab for ongoing year round support.

 Capital Cinema Cultural Exchange, Inc (CCCE), a not-for-profit, hosts the Northeast Filmmakers Lab 8th edition October 15-17, 2021.
-We welcome SHORTS, DOCUMENTARIES, SERIES and FEATURE FILMS among other projects in various stages of development to apply.
+We welcome SHORTS, DOCUMENTARIES, EPISODIC, ANIMATIONS and FEATURE FILMS among other projects in various stages of development to apply.